Aliases for HERC5 Gene

 This gene is a member of the HERC family of ubiquitin ligases and encodes a protein with a HECT domain and five RCC1 repeats.
 Pro-inflammatory cytokines upregulate expression of this gene in endothelial cells.
 The protein localizes to the cytoplasm and perinuclear region and functions as an interferon-induced E3 protein ligase that mediates ISGylation of protein targets.
 The gene lies in a cluster of HERC family genes on chromosome 4. [provided by RefSeq, Jul 2008]

 GeneCards Summary for HERC5 Gene

 HERC5 (HECT And RLD Domain Containing E3 Ubiquitin Protein Ligase 5) is a Protein Coding gene.
 Diseases associated with HERC5 include Influenza.
-Among its related pathways are Interferon gamma signaling and RIG-I/MDA5 mediated induction of IFN-alpha/beta pathways.
+Among its related pathways are RIG-I/MDA5 mediated induction of IFN-alpha/beta pathways and Innate Immune System.
 Gene Ontology (GO) annotations related to this gene include ubiquitin-protein transferase activity.
 An important paralog of this gene is HERC6.

 UniProtKB/Swiss-Prot Summary for HERC5 Gene